mathinking/mathinking.github.io/_posts/2021-04-06-my-favorite-matlab-features-r2021a.md

 # 10. bubblecloud
 If you are working with data and have to provide your users with visualizations to correctly interpret that data, bubble charts can be a powerful way to do it.
 In this release, [bubblecloud]() allows to create a bubble cloud chart where a variable can specify the bubble sizes and you can illustrate the relationship between elements in the dataset by color.

-For example, ¿which countries have vaccinated(*) a higher percentage of their population against COVID-19?
+For example, ¿which countries have vaccinated(*) a higher percentage of their population against COVID-19 as of April 7th?

 _(*) at least one dose_
 ```